multimediaeval/multimediaeval.github.io/_editions/2022/tasks/musti.md

 The Odeuropa text and image benchmark datasets are available as training data to the participants.
 The image dataset consists of ~3000 images with 20,000 associated object annotations and 600 gesture annotations.

-The participants will be evaluated on a held-out dataset of roughly 1200 images with associated texts in the four languages.
+The participants will be evaluated on a held-out dataset of roughly 1,200 images with associated texts in the four languages.

 #### Ground truth

+The grpund truth consists of images and text snippets that contain appearences or mentions of smell related objects.
+If a text passage and an image evoke the same smell the relation between an image and a text passage is manually positive, otherwise negative.
+This dataset is distilled from the Odeuropa text and image benchmark datasets.

 #### Evaluation methodology
 Task runs will be evaluated against a gold standard consisting of image-text pairs.
 We will evaluate using multiple statistics as each provides a slightly different perspective on the results.
 Main Task: Predicting whether an image and a text passage evoke the same smell source or not

 This task will be evaluated using precision, recall and F1-measure.
 As multiple text passages in different languages can be linked to the same image, we will employ multiple linking scorers such as CEAF and BLANC to measure the performance across different smell reference chains.
 Subtask: Identifying the common smell source(s) between the text passages and the images

 For this task, precision, recall and F1-measure will be employed, as well as more fine-grained evaluation methods such as RUFES, which can accommodate multi-level taxonomies.